typelevel/Laika/docs/03-preparing-content/02-navigation.md

 The numbers will be added to the headers of the sections and also appear in tables of contents.

 @:image(../img/auto-numbering.png) {
-  title = Auto-Numbering
+  alt = Auto-Numbering
-  width = 680px
+  intrinsicWidth = 680px
+  intrinsicHeight = 405px
 }

 The default setting for Laika has auto-numbering switched off completely.